pottiri/wp-debug-log-plus/README.md

 You can install this plugin directly from your WordPress dashboard:

  1. Go to the *Plugins* menu and click *Add New*.
- 2. Search for *Wp debug log plus*.
+ 2. Search for *Wp Debug Log Plus*.
- 3. Click *Install Now* next to the *Wp debug log plus* plugin.
+ 3. Click *Install Now* next to the *Wp Debug Log Plus* plugin.
  4. Activate the plugin.
- 5. Output timing can be set in *Wp debug log plus* in *Setting* menu.
+ 5. Output timing can be set in *Wp Debug Log Plus* in *Setting* menu.